cyb3rsalih/react-native-website/docs/asyncstorage.md

 title: AsyncStorage
 ---

+> **Warning** Async Storage has been extracted from react-native core and will be removed in a future release.
+It can now be installed and imported from `react-native-async-storage` instead of `react-native` See [react-native-community/react-native-async-storage](https://github.com/react-native-community/react-native-async-storage)

 `AsyncStorage` is a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the app.
 It should be used instead of LocalStorage.

 It is recommended that you use an abstraction on top of `AsyncStorage` instead of `AsyncStorage` directly for anything more than light usage since it operates globally.